apache/dubbo-samples/golang/README.md

 * router

     Some router examples.
 Now, a condition router example is existing.

+* seata

+    Transaction system examples by seata.

+* shop

+    Shop sample, make consumer and provider run in a go program.

 * tracing

     Some tracing examples.
 We have tracing support of dubbo/grpc/jsonrpc protocol at present.